-Solar Blue Project
+Chestnut Solar Project

-The approximately 1,895-acre Solar Blue Project site located southeast of Avenal Cutoff Road in west-central Kings County, and is south of the intersection of Laurel Avenue and the 25th Avenue alignment and occurs on both sides of 25th Avenue.
-The Solar Blue project site is virtually level with elevations ranging from a high of 230 feet above mean sea level (amsl) at the northwest corner of the site to a low of 200 feet amsl at the southeast corner.
-The project site is located in the Westhaven and Stratford U.S. Geological Survey (USGS) quadrangles.
+The approximately 1,040-acre Chestnut Solar Project site located to the northwest of State Route 41, south of Laurel Avenue, and west of 22nd Avenue.
+The site is bounded on the north by the unimproved Madison Avenue alignment, and on the west by the unimproved 25th Avenue alignment.
+The nearest improved County road is Nevada Avenue located one mile south of the project site.
+The Chestnut Solar project site is virtually level with elevations ranging from a high of 220 feet above mean sea level (amsl) at the southwest corner of the site to a low of 195 feet amsl at the southeast corner.
+The project site is located in the Westhaven U.S. Geological Survey (USGS) quadrangle.
 Most of the site is currently used for the cultivation of winter wheat during the wet season and is typically left fallow during the dry season.
-A large agricultural irrigation canal runs east-west direction along the southern side of Laurel Avenue and many other agricultural canals run in a north-south direction, including along the east side of the 25th Avenue alignment.
+Several agricultural canals run through and along the site.
+The Empire Westside Main Canal runs north-south along the eastern portion of the project site, and another large canal runs in a north-south direction along the western portion of the project site along the 25th Avenue alignment, and two smaller irrigation canals and ditches run through the project site in a north-south direction.

-The Solar Blue Project is planned to generate at total of 250 MW (AC) of electrical output from solar photovoltaic (PV) modules.
+The Chestnut Solar Project is planned to generate at total of 150 MW (AC) of electrical output from solar photovoltaic (PV) modules.
+The project is planned to be constructed over a 12-month period commencing in 2020.

-Five soil types: 1) Houser clay, partially drained, 2) Lethent clay loam, 3) Calflax clay loam, saline-sodic, 0-2% slopes, MLRA (Major Land Resource Area) 17, 4) Pitco clay partially drained, and 5) Twisselman silty clay, saline-alkali were identified on the Solar Blue site (NRCS Web Soil Survey 2019).
+Five soil types: 1) Houser clay, partially drained, 2) Lethent clay loam, and 3) Westcamp Loam, partially drained were identified on the Chestnut Solar site (NRCS Web Soil Survey 2019).
 All soil types are considered hydric.
 Hydric soils are soils are defined as saturated, flooded, or ponded long enough during the growing season to develop anaerobic conditions such that under sufficiently wet conditions they support hydrophytic vegetation.
-Due to ongoing agricultural disturbance; however, no hydric vegetation was observed on the site except for within canals, which the project will avoid.
+Due to ongoing agricultural disturbance; however, no hydric vegetation was observed on the site except within canals, which the project will avoid.